Skip to main content

 Admission requirements

-To be eligible to enter the Honours Bachelor of Applied Psychology program, graduates of the Ontario Secondary School Diploma (OSS; 30 credits) or equivalent or mature student status must complete at least six grade 12 U/M courses with a minimum overall average of 65% and must qualify to obtain their OSSD.
+To be eligible to enter the Honours Bachelor of Applied Psychology program, graduates of the Ontario Secondary School Diploma (OSSD; 30 credits) (or equivalent) must complete at least six grade 12 U/M courses (or equivalent) with a minimum overall average of 65%.
+Alternatively, applicants must meet mature student status.
+The following are the program-specific prerequisite requirements:

 • Any grade 12 English (U) (minimum 60%)